Learn The Skills Driver's Ed Never Taught You

 How to Be a Better Driver

 The average American highway is a dangerous place.
-Sure, everyone on the road has their license (hopefully), but how often do you see drivers unaware of their surroundings, distracted or driving with zero regard for anyone else on the road?
-That behavior isn’t too surprising, since standard driving tests only cover the rules of the road, basic driving pointers and a required minimum of six hours behind the wheel.
-Betting on a new driver with a license still warm from the printer to effectively maneuver a hydroplane, do a high speed lane change or proactively avoid another dangerous driver is a gamble that’s frequently lost.
+Sure, everyone on the road has their license (hopefully), but how often do you see drivers unaware of their surroundings, distracted or driving with zero regards for anyone else on the road?
+That behavior isn’t too surprising since standard driving tests only cover the rules of the road, basic driving pointers and a required minimum of six hours behind the wheel.
+Betting on a new driver with a license still warm from the printer to effectively maneuver a hydroplane, do a high-speed lane change or proactively avoid another dangerous driver is a gamble that’s frequently lost.

 But there is a way to elevate your on-road education, and, ironically, it’s on a race track, where it’s safer to test the limits of your car.
 Schools like Skip Barber are the higher learning institutions to your high school Driver’s Ed class, a place where the lessons learned provide a more nuanced understanding of how a car performs.
 Also key: the track provides the luxury of trial and error (read: spins and cutting across the grass embankments).